jaromtia/jaromtia.github.io/_posts/2022-12-17-Tryhackme-MITRE-Writeup.markdown

 7. What software is associated with this group that lists phishing as a technique?
     - To find the **Answer** navigate to the *Axiom* and navigate to the *Software* Section and find the software that lists *Phishing* as a technique.
     - **Answer**: Hikit

+8. What is the description for this software?
+    - Select Hikit under the *Software* Section and find the description.
+    - **Answer**: Hikit is a malware that has been used by Axiom for late-stage persistence and exfiltration after the initial compromise.

+9. This group overlaps (slightyly) with which other group?
+    - Winnti Group

+10. How many techniques are attributed to this group?
+    - **Answer**: 15

+## Task 4 - CAR Knowledge Base
+### What is CAR?

+CAR is an acronym for **Cyber Analytics Repository**.
+This is a repository that contains a lot of information about the different types of attacks that can be used to compromise a system.
+It is a very useful tool that can be used to improve your security.

+1. For the above analytic, what is the pseudocode a representation of?

+    - To find the answer look at the above